How to prepare to leave a relationship of domestic violence

 - Domestic Violence Order (Queensland, Australian Capital Territory and Northern Territory).

 - Family Violence Order (Tasmania).

-If you wish to apply for an order, you can seek assistance from the police or apply directly to the courts.
+If you wish to apply for an Order, you can seek assistance from the Police or apply directly to the Court.

 Free and confidential legal advice is also available from national services such as Women’s Legal Service Australia and Legal Aid.
 For referrals to services in your local area contact 1800RESPECT.